 Job Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) does not categorize film production coordinators as a separate group, but it does report on film producers, who are in charge of the financial and business operations of a film.
 This category also included assistant, associate and line producers.
-The BLS reported that producers and directors as a group are expected to see a 9% growth in employment from 2014-2024, which is faster than the average for all occupations nationally.
-As of May 2015, the BLS reported that professionals in the 90th percentile or higher earned $163,540 or more per year, whereas the bottom 10th percentile earned $34,450 or less per year.
+The BLS reported that producers and directors as a group are expected to see a growth in employment from 2018-2028, which is faster than the average for all occupations nationally.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $163,540 or more per year, whereas the bottom 10th percentile earned $34,450 or less per year.